Healthcare Triangle Closes $500,000 Private Placement of Common Stock Priced Above The Market

-/EIN News/ -- PLEASANTON, Calif., April 10, 2023 (GLOBE NEWSWIRE) -- Healthcare Triangle, Inc. (Nasdaq: HCTI) (“HCTI” or the "Company"), a leader in digital transformation solutions including managed services, cloud enablement, and data analytics for the healthcare and life sciences industry, today announced the closing of a private placement of 769,231 shares of its common stock for a purchase price of $0.65 per share, generating aggregate gross proceeds to the Company of $500,000.
+PLEASANTON, Calif., April 10, 2023 (GLOBE NEWSWIRE) -- Healthcare Triangle, Inc. HCTI ("HCTI" or the "Company"), a leader in digital transformation solutions including managed services, cloud enablement, and data analytics for the healthcare and life sciences industry, today announced the closing of a private placement of 769,231 shares of its common stock for a purchase price of $0.65 per share, generating aggregate gross proceeds to the Company of $500,000.
 Net proceeds from the sale of the securities will be used for working capital purposes.

 "This cash infusion will support our continuous innovation and development of tools that reinforce healthcare progress through digital transformation," said Thyagarajan Ramachandran, Chief Financial Officer of Healthcare Triangle.
 "We appreciate the vote of confidence in our Company that this investment represents."